 In 2011, when Brazil had already a consolidated Unified Registry, the government created a strategy called ‘Brazil without Extreme Poverty’ (Brasil Sem Miséria – BSM, in Portuguese).
 The plan was characterized by the combination of intersectoral coordination and federal articulation.

 Structured multidimensionally around three activity areas, the plan involves work by 22 ministries1 as well as by all the states and municipalities that jointly implement around 100 actions.
-This text describes the conditions that led to the creation of the plan and highlights some of its main features.

 All the content mentioned above can also be found in Publications.